Amin-shamsaddini/imageClassifictionCNN/README.md

 Implement tools to observe how the network refines its filters over time.
 Expected Results
 With this series of tasks, the model is expected to achieve 60%-70% accuracy on the test set, although state-of-the-art results for CIFAR10 reach up to 99.7%.

+Get to know  data: Load data and define datasets CIFAR10 contains 5 batches that can be used for training/validation, and one batch that consists of the test set.
+In order to train your network, you will have to define a training set and a validation set.
+Do not use the test set as training data, and do not use any knowledge on the labels of the test set (being a publicly available dataset, we cannot avoid exposing the labels of the test set).

+Think of the best way to split data into training and validation set.
+Note that the format that layers in convolutional networks like (at least in the Keras/Tensorflow libraries that we are using), is as follows:

+(n_samples, rows, cols, n_channels)
+This means that each training (but also validation and test) sample needs to have four dimensions.
+This kind of structure (multi-dimensional array), is called a tensor.
+In practice, this format is also convenient because the first index of the tensor refers to the sample itself, so we can use:

+tensor[i]
+to extract the i-th example.

+During training, several samples will be used to update the parameters of a network.
+In the case of CIFAR10, if we use M samples per mini-batch, the shape of the mini-batch data is:

+(M, 32, 32, 3)
+Make sure data is organized in this way, for the training, validation and test datasets.